christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 Now that the `Addin` is defined, we can add some extensions.

-We do this by by defining the `Manifest.addin.xml` file
+We do this by defining the `Manifest.addin.xml` file

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>